Haidra-Org/AI-Horde-Worker/README.md

 In order to connect to the horde with your username and a good worker name, you need to configure your horde bridge.
 To this end, we've developed an easy WebUI you can use

 To load it, simply run `bridge-webui`.
 It will then show you a URL you can open with your browser.
 Open it and it will allow you to tweak all horde options.
-Once you press `Update Bridge` it will create a `bridgeData.yaml` file with all the options you set.
+Once you press `Save Configuration` it will create a `bridgeData.yaml` file with all the options you set.

 Fill in at least:
    * Your worker name (has to be unique horde-wide)